senzing-garage/docker-yum/README.md

 ### Container Signature Verification

-Container image integrity becomes increasingly important as images are being deployed into zero-trust environments.
-This is achieved by container signatures.
+Container image integrity has become increasingly important as images are being deployed into zero-trust environments.
+The image integrity is achieved by container signatures.
 They provide developers with cryptographic assurance that the images they are pulling in are from a trusted source.

 To verify Senzing's dockerhub images, first copy the hash of the docker image pulled.
 ![dockerhub hash](assets/dockerhub_hash.png)